 Sometimes I start with the material, sometimes the idea.
 In this case the materials were the inspiration.
-I began by identifying materials that I had always been interested in but had never used.
 Often the context of materials strikes me more than the materials themselves.
-Context is new, not materials.
+Context is new, not materials."

 Marc Newson and Derek Blasberg